PROFILE

 export of tropical products.
 Agriculture,

-one-third of GDP and two-thirds of exports.
+substantial part of GDP and of exports.
 Cote

 d'Ivoire produces 40% of the world's cocoa crop